All Episodes

 However, I believe there should be a full investigation, just as there would be in any case.

-Art, if you took any case where there was a major criminal prosecution, and one of the key witnesses suddenly dies of a heart attack, even though he might have had some illnesses, two weeks after a major witness turned that was corroborating apparently parts of his story, That's Governor Tucker, just turned apparently two weeks ago and agreed to corroborate with Starr.
+Art, if you took any case where there was a major criminal prosecution and one of the key witnesses suddenly dies of a heart attack, even though he might have had some illnesses, two weeks after a major witness turned that was corroborating, apparently, parts of his story, that's Governor Tucker, just turned apparently two weeks ago and agreed to cooperate with Starr.

 The last time you would do it would be on the anniversary of when it all began.